'Philanthropy' Is The Third Pillar Of Fascism

 Governments seek unlawful objectives using charities and corporations as conduits

-The first of three articles on the modern incarnation of fascism:
+The first of three articles on the economic aspects of fascism:

 Governments are using charities or non-profits as the third leg of a corporate state.